What is the difference between the Dorper (blackhead) and the White Dorper?

 No – the wool usually falls off in small lots – it is like a horse or cattle beast losing its winter coat.
 The wool has no commercial value.

 I have heard that Dorper sheep are easy care.
 What does this mean?

 Dorpers can be “easier care” with their ability to shed their fleece doing away with the hassle of having to find a shearer.
 However like any animal they still require a certain amount of animal husbandry and cannot be just put in the paddock and left to their own devices.
 They need fresh water, feed, both grass and hay for roughage and standard sun/weather shelter.

 Do they have issues with their feet?

 Being desert sheep their feet do tend to grow faster than other traditional New Zealand breeds.
 It may be necessary to trim their feet occasionally to keep them tidy.
-The Dorper can also be susceptible to scald and footrot with the moist conditions in New Zealand so treatment may be required.
-As the breed is becoming more established in NZ they are continuing to adapt to the environment and it is hoped with further selective breeding this will be a thing of the past.
+The Dorper can also be susceptible to scald and footrot with the moist conditions and heavier soil types in some areas of New Zealand so treatment may be required.
+As the breed has established in NZ they are adapting to the environment and it is hoped with further selective breeding this will be a thing of the past.

 Are Dorper sheep resistant to worms?

 No Dorpers are not worm resistant but do tend to have a higher tolerance to a worm burden.
 Like any sheep breed, if they begin to scour they will require drenching - if they are showing signs of a worm burden they can rapidly lose condition and die.

 In general Dorpers don’t get fly struck but there has been the odd reported incident particularly with the Aussie fly which lays it’s eggs on the shoulders.
 With the Dorpers clean breech there isn’t much material available for the flys to lay their eggs so as a rule they don’t get struck around their behinds.

 If I want to buy some Dorpers where do I go?